An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: Quantifying content spread

 In some special cases, it is possible to solve for $u$ analytically, but it is typically difficult (or even impossible) to do so even when $g_1(u)$ has a simple closed-form expression.
-However, it is effective to find the root $u^* \in (0,1)$ of \cref{eqn:u-eqn} numerically using either an explicit expression or an approximation of the generating function of the excess degree distribution~\cite{newman2018networks}.
-One then substitutes $u^*$ into \cref{eqn:s-eqn} to obtain an approximation of $S$.
-The solution $u^*$ yields an approximation of $S$ when there is an infodemic.
+However, {one can find a} root $u^* \in (0,1)$ of \Cref{eqn:u-eqn} numerically {either using an explicit expression or using an approximation} of the generating function of the excess degree distribution~\cite{newman2018networks}.
+One then substitutes $u^*$ into \Cref{eqn:s-eqn} to obtain an approximation of $S$.
+The solution {$u^* \in (0,1)$} yields an approximation of $S$ when there is an infodemic.

-In \cref{fig:analytic-shares}, we show an example where we compare our approximation of the total number of content shares ($SN$) to numerical simulations in configuration-model networks of three different sizes.
+In \Cref{fig:analytic-shares}, we show an example {in which} we compare our approximation of the total number of content shares ($SN$) to numerical simulations in configuration-model networks of three different sizes.
 For each size (200, 2400, and 4800 nodes), we generate 1000 configuration-model networks with degree sequences from a Poisson distribution with mean $\lambda = 5$.
 We plot histograms of the total number of content shares, and we observe good agreement between our analytical and numerical results.